knpuniversity/oauth/knpu/authorization-code2.rst

 If we *do* have a ``coopUserId``, let's add a link the user can click that will count their daily eggs.
-Don't worry if you're not familiar with the code here, we're just generating a URL to new page that I've already setup:
+Don't worry if you're not familiar with the code here, we're just generating a URL to a new page that I've already setup:

 .. code-block:: html+jinja